Going out camping this summer? Maybe it’s your first time. Or maybe you just want to know how to make your camping experience more enjoyable.

 Needless to say, you wouldn’t want to bring this along if there’s a possibility of rain.

 To make this tip a little unambiguous, here are a few recommendations:

 - DO NOT forget to bring a first-aid kit.
-You wouldn’t want end up on a “Camping gone wrong” video now, would you?
+You wouldn’t want to end up on a “Camping gone wrong” video now, would you?

 - Carry all other necessary items.
 In the off chance you’re stuck in a tent without breathable fabric, have no pools nearby and the wind seems to be non-existent, a cooler will certainly come in handy.

 - If you are planning to take your dog on camping make sure you have dog friendly tent on your gear list.
-Also, make sure you take enough foods and drinks for your dog.
+Also, make sure you take enough food and drinks for your dog.